genericmedia24/lib/src/state/README.md

 # State

 Large application benefit from centralised state management.
-All the custom elements defined in the library have a {@link state!State | State}.
+All the custom elements defined in the library have a state.

-See [a live example](../examples/state.html) of the code below.
+Detailed documentation can be found in the source code.
+See a [live version](https://genericmedia24.github.io/lib/state.html) of the code below.

 ```html
 <!doctype html>